 &lt;sup>14 No wind project will be suspended beyond June 30, 2027 unless the Legislature authorizes additional revenue collections for SGIP purposes such that the SGIP's sunset date is extended beyond the date of January 1, 2026 authorized in Senate Bill 700.
-Pursuant to D.21-03-009

-- 2. Whether the project has made significant progress toward completion and would otherwise have been installed prior to the current reservation expiration date. - Review is to include a revised timeline (provided as part of the formal request) showing the expected date of commissioning of the project and that interconnection of the project will be no greater than one year from the project's reservation expiration date.
+- Whether the project's delay is due to COVID-19 related impacts and was outside the control of the Host Customer. - Review is to include documentation (provided as part of the formal request) to substantiate the specific COVID-19 related restrictions and/or impacts that prohibited the completed installation of the project. - 2.
+Whether the project has made significant progress toward completion and would otherwise have been installed prior to the current reservation expiration date. - Review is to include a revised timeline (provided as part of the formal request) showing the expected date of commissioning of the project and that interconnection of the project will be no greater than one year from the project's reservation expiration date.